vincmazet/bip/_sources/labs/lab5.md

 ```

 * Apply a threshold on the image to highlight the pools.
-  Ask yourself about which image to use: the original image, the grayscale image, a particular band something else?
+  Ask yourself about which image to use: the original image, the grayscale image, a particular band or something else?

 * Apply the four usual morphological operators (erosion, dilation, opening, closing)
   to observe their influence and deduce the one most suited to the problem.

-* By using appropriate measures, classify the regions given in the image to determine the number of pools.
+* By using appropriate measures, identify the objects in the binary images which should correspond to pools,
+  and count them.

 * Determine the surface of the pools, knowing that the image is of resolution 50 cm.